 Mendo is a store for book lovers with the main location in Amsterdam.
 The website promotes the products available in the store.

-The usability and design of this web resource are well-developed.
+The usability and design of this website are well-developed.
 Awwwards complimented on the technical part (especially, the cart) and website search with numerous filters and intuitive functionality.
-The developer jury awarded this resource with the 7,09 score.
+The developer jury awarded this website with the 7,09 score.

 A World With No Heroes – March 2017